amethyst/rustrogueliketutorial/book/src/chapter_2.md

 ```
 This chapter was a lot to digest, but provides a really solid base on which to build.
 The great part is: you've now got further than many aspiring developers!
 You have entities on the screen, and can move around with the keyboard.

+**The source code for this chapter may be found [here](https://github.com/thebracket/rustrogueliketutorial/tree/master/chapter-02-helloecs)**

 ---